The ITIL® Credit System supports the ITIL certification scheme by recognizing your investment in ITIL certifications.

 Within the ITIL credit system, each ITIL certification has been assigned a specific credit value, based upon its level of ITIL content.

-The credits earned through this system can then be used towards the ITIL Expert level of certification, for which candidates must have earned a required number of credits (22) from a selection of certifications, including ITIL Practitioner (3 credits), which cover the full spectrum of ITIL best practice.
+The credits earned through this system can then be used towards the ITIL Expert level of certification, for which you must have earned a required number of credits (22) from a selection of certifications, including ITIL Practitioner (3 credits), which cover the full spectrum of ITIL best practice.

 The 17 credits required before Managing across the Lifecycle (MALC) to advance to ITIL Expert can be earned in any order once the two credits for ITIL Foundation have been completed.
 ITIL Practitioner can be taken immediately after Foundation, or after completing any number of Intermediate modules.